The beauties of the Alhambra in Granada are known worldwide. Take a look at what you must know before visiting this spectacular World Heritage Site.

-The Alhambra in Granada is the most renowned monument of the southern Spain, and some say, even Europe’s.
+The Alhambra in Granada is southern Spain’s most renowned monument, and some say, even Europe’s.
 In 2015, some 2.5 million visitors enjoyed its palaces and breathtaking views over the city of Granada.
 In fact, the Alhambra sits on a hilltop in the centre of the city, which allows the visitors to spot the neighbourhood of Sacromonte, the Albayzín and the rest of the city that extends towards the South.

-The spectacular monument of the Alhambra provides its visitors with every kind of emotion.
+The spectacular monument of the Alhambra provides its visitors with all kinds of emotion.
 Thanks to its thousand-year history, it is characterised by Islamic, Christian, and gipsy culture, making it one of the favourite spots for both tourists and locals.

 Let’s discover some information and fun facts about one of the most famous monuments in the whole world.
 And if you need some tips on how to book tickets for the Alhambra, we’ve already got that covered!